MissingCurlyBracket/ApproxSciMate/README.md

 # ApproxSciMate
-A python library for approximating
+A python library for approximating SciPy functions.